How to Mount ISO File on Linux

 If the file system is in use, the umount command will fail to detach the file system.

-Mounting ISO Files using Gnome
+Mounting ISO Files using GNOME

-If you are running a Linux distribution that uses Gnome as the desktop environment, you can mount an ISO file using the Gnome’s disk image mounter application.
+If you are running a Linux distribution that uses GNOME as the desktop environment, you can mount an ISO file using the GNOME’s disk image mounter application.

 Locate the ISO file that you want to mount, and right-click on it.
 In the context menu, click on the “Open With Disk Image Mounter” option.